pwneill/LIRI-Bot/README.md

 * Name of the venue
 * Venue location
 * Date of the Event
-* If no band is entered, it will default to search for 'Weezer'
 ```
+* If no band is entered, it will default to search for The Pixies

 #### Spotify-this-song